ReactiveSets/toubkal/README.md

 Other Classes && methods  | Short Description
 --------------------------|------------------------------------------------
-undefine()                | Universal module loader for node and the browser, exported as own npm module Lap_Timer                 | Helps calulate time difference between events, used by loggers Console_Logger            | Logger to console.log() with timestamps and lap lines
+value_equals()            | Allows comparison of any types of values, including deeply nested objects and arrays undefine()                | Universal module loader for node and the browser, exported as own npm module Lap_Timer                 | Helps calulate time difference between events, used by loggers Console_Logger            | Logger to console.log() with timestamps and lap lines